The Impact of Crime on Victims – AssaultJune 12, 2021 2022-03-30 22:57

 The denial after a physical assault

 Survivors try to downplay the impact of the crime on them.
 They may refer to that as a one-time incident, ‘not that bad’ or may claim to have moved on soon after.
 This is done to avoid going through the trauma and the emotional effect of the physical assault.
-They may try to not talk about it, or avoid the topic.
+They may try not to talk about it, or avoid the topic.

 The guilt related to the physical assault

 The survivors may blame themselves for the assault.
 It may be hard for them to blame the abuser, especially if the abuser is a loved one they know.
 In some instances, they may want to protect the offender.
-In addition, the victim may blame their own behavior, clothes or a decision they took on the assault.
+In addition, the victim may blame their own behaviour, clothes or a decision they took on the assault.
 Some social stigmas lead to this as well.

 The shameful impact of crime on victims

 Shame is a powerful thing.
 It can decide our entire existence for us.
 The gruesome assault may leave the victims feeling dirty and used for the rest of their lives.
 They disgust their bodies and suffer from shame to meet the others after the incident.
 Shame can grow into hate, loneliness, and depression.
 With the need to escape the shame and their used bodies, they may even attempt suicide.